-The Office of Special Programs administers all aspects of workshops, masterclasses, conferences, and foreign programs for the Jacobs School of Music.
+The Office of Pre-College and Summer Programs administers all aspects of workshops, masterclasses, conferences, and special programs for the Jacobs School of Music.
 In addition, the office runs the ongoing precollege program and the summer residential precollege academies.

 The William and Gayle Cook Music Library